-This is the museum for the sculpture lovers.
+This is a museum for sculpture lovers.
 It was founded by Pope Clement XIV in 1771 and expanded by successor Pope Pius VI.
 It has 12 rooms and is a house to some of the most important Roman and Greek works.
 You will see a Roman copy of a Greek statue by Lysippus (around 320 BC) in the interior of Gabinetto dell’Apoxyomenos here.
 The statue showcases an athlete scraping sweat from his body after a competition with a curved instrument called a strigil.
-Apart from this, one can see Apollo Belvedere, Laocoon sculpted group, Perseus with the head of Medusa in the Pio Clementino Museum.
+Apart from this, one can see Apollo Belvedere, Laocoon sculpted group, and Perseus with the head of Medusa in the Pio Clementino Museum.

 Gregorian Egyptian Museum

 Love antiquities?
 Come to Gregorian Egyptian Museum.
 The museum was founded by an initiative of Pope Gregorius XVI in 1839.
-It has 9 rooms and collects finds and monuments of the Ancient Egipt.
+It has 9 rooms and collects finds and monuments of the Ancient Egypt.
 The last two rooms have works coming from ancient Mesopotamia and Assyria.
 The main attraction is the mummies.
 The coffins are made with sycamore wood and have some fine pictorial decorations.
-The most interesting sculptures are of the head of Pharaoh Mentuhotep, Xi dynasty king (founder of Middle Kingdom of Egypt) and thee Tjuyu, a colossal statue prepared with dark granite and represent the wife of Pharaoh Sethos I, mother of Ramses II.
+The most interesting sculptures are of the head of Pharaoh Mentuhotep, Xi dynasty king (founder of Middle Kingdom of Egypt) and thee Tjuyu, a colossal statue prepared with dark granite and representing the wife of Pharaoh Sethos I, mother of Ramses II.

 One of the biggest attractions of the Vatican museums is Raphael’s rooms.
 These rooms were private apartments of Pope Julius II, who gave these to Raphael.
 A painter from Urbino worked on them from 1508 to 1520.
 After his death, his disciples took over the work.
 Stanza della Segnatura (Roo of Signature) is undoubtedly the most popular of the rooms.
 Four frescoes here present four themes of knowledge: Disputation of the Holy Sacrament (Theology), The Parnassus (Poetry), the School of Athens Philosophy), and the Cardinal Virtues(Law).
 Other rooms with the artwork include Sala di Costantino and Stanza dell’incendio di Borgo.